thuml/Sundial/README.md

 print(output.shape)
 ```

-More examples for predicting quantiles or confidence intervals is provided in this [notebook](https://github.com/thuml/Sundial/blob/main/examples/quickstart_zero_shot.ipynb).
+More examples for predicting quantiles or confidence intervals are provided in this [notebook](https://github.com/thuml/Sundial/blob/main/examples/quickstart_zero_shot.ipynb).